- Cindy Sherman

 Justine Kurland borrowed ideas, concepts and compositions from old historical paintings (masters/ famous paintings).
 An example of her borrowing from a master is ‘Le Dejeuner sur l’herbe’ by Edouard Manet, which was created in 1862-63.

 This painting includes a nude women in the foreground of the painting, who is lunching with two fully dressed men, who are in the middle ground of the painting.
 They also seem to be having a picnic in a woods, which is presented by the setting of the painting and the picnic basket containing fruit.
 This suggests they are lunching, as the title of the painting states.
 ‘Le Dejeuner sur l’herbe’ is French and states ‘Lunch on the grass.’
 There is also a half dressed women in the background of this painting, who is washing herself/ swimming in the lake.
-This painting was a very scandalous back in the 1800, as public nudity was seen as vulgar and frowned upon by society.
+This painting was very scandalous back in the 1800s, as public nudity was seen as vulgar and frowned upon by society.
 This was because nudity was a very private concept back in that time, so the models for this painting would have most likely been prostitutes, as a respectable women would not have done this, or been allowed to in this time period.

 Justine Kurland borrowed the concept and the composition from this famous painting.
 As seen in the painting and the photograph, the settings are quite similar, as they are both scenic landscapes, which are wooded, with trees in the distance, as well as the lake in the background.
-She has also borrowed the nudity concept from the painting, as she has a young girl life her top in the photograph, as if she is undressing to get in the lake.
+She has also borrowed the nudity concept from the painting, as she has a young girl lifting her top in the photograph, as if she is undressing to get in the lake.
 She has also borrowed the composition from the this photo, as well as other visual elements.
 Justine Kurland has used the same layout of having the ‘nude’ girl in the foreground, with people in the middle ground, as well as more people in the background down near the lake.

 Analysis of one image